trap-client/trap-client/README.md

 Meteor mods dont work with trap client, Mod Developers if you want to port your mod to trap client A tutorial will be out soon!

+Difference between traphax and SYSHax TrapHax/TrapClient and SYSHax are the Same client, We Just like both names

 ### Building
 - Clone this repository
 - Run `./gradlew build`

 ### Installation
 Follow the [guide](https://meteorclient.com/faq/installation) on the wiki.

 ## Goal
 Our Goals for this client